 Teachers

-Alan Richardson began his practice of Zen Buddhism in 1973 when he spent a year sitting at the San Francisco Zen Center.
+Alan Sanhyō Richardson, Sensei, began his practice of Zen Buddhism in 1973 when he spent a year sitting at the San Francisco Zen Center.
 In 2007, he joined Boundless Way Zen and has since held a number of service and leadership positions, including serving both as Tenzo and Tanto at sesshin, as Practice Leader of the Henry David Thoreau sangha, and (twice) as President of the Boundless Way Zen Leadership Council.
-In 2021 he received Dharma Entrustment (the lay equivalent to Denkai) from his primary teacher, David Rynick, Roshi, becoming a Dharma Holder in the Boundless Way Zen tradition.
-Alan has taught English literature for many years at Boston College, with a specialty in poetry.
-He is the author of numerous academic studies and, most recently, Breakfast with Salamanders: Seasons on the Appalachian Trail, a book that of treats of walking, nature, Zen, and section-hiking the “AT.”
+In 2021 he received Dharma Entrustment (the lay equivalent to Denkai) from his primary teacher, David Rynick, Roshi, and in 2025 he received Denbo transmission, becoming a fully transmitted teacher in the Boundless Way Zen tradition.
+Alan taught English literature for many years at Boston College, with a specialty in poetry.
+He is the author of numerous academic studies and, most recently, Breakfast with Salamanders: Seasons on the Appalachian Trail, a book that treats of walking, nature, Zen, and section-hiking the “AT.”

 Pierce Butler – Practice Leader